aZholtikov/zh_network/README.md

 7. Each node has its own independent routing table, updated only as needed.
 8. Each node will receive/send a message if it "sees" at least one device on the network.
 9. The number of devices on the network and the area of use is not limited.
 10. Possibility uses WiFi AP or STA modes at the same time with ESP-NOW.
-For details see Attention.

 ## Attention